Slack stock surges at debut, values company at more than US$23 billion

 Spotify's direct listing in April 2018 was perceived as a success at the time, although shares have fallen as the company sacrifices profit margins for growth.

-"Direct listings are still a pretty new vehicle," Fiverr International Ltd Chief Executive Officer Micha Kaufman said in an interview last week after the Israel-based company, which offers an online marketplace for freelance services, went public.
+"Direct listings are still a pretty new vehicle," Fiverr International CEO Micha Kaufman said in an interview last week after the Israel-based company, which offers an online marketplace for freelance services, went public.

 "But it's definitely more appropriate for companies that have raised larger sums for longer periods of time in the private market, and are really wanting to give their investors an upside or an exit."

-Revenues for San Francisco-based Slack soared more than 80% to $400 million in 2018, but it reported losses from operations of $143.85 million.
+Revenues for San Francisco-based Slack soared more than 80 per cent to US$400 million in 2018, but it reported losses from operations of US$143.85 million.
 It has more than 90 million users but so far has only around 100,000 paid customers.

 "We are in a growth phase right now and we are continuing to invest, but we expect to hit breakeven cash flow soon," CFO Shim said.